kulinacs/htb/README.md

 **Info**

-You can see data on a single machine with the indo command.
+You can see data on a single machine with the info command.

 ```bash
 $ htb info -h